 Using Bleach for Disinfecting Drinking Water and Water Wells

-When used to treat water supplied by public water systems, liquid bleaches must conform to American National Standards Institute / National Sanitation Foundation (ANSI/NSF) Standard 60.
+When used to treat water supplied by public water systems, liquid bleaches must conform to American National Standards Institute / National Sanitation Foundation International (ANSI/NSF) Standard 60.
 Per 30 TAC 290.42(j)

 Treatment chemicals and media.
-All chemicals and any additional or replacement process media used in treatment of water supplied by public water systems must conform to American National Standards Institute/National Sanitation Foundation (ANSI/NSF) Standard 60 for direct additives and ANSI/NSF Standard 61 for indirect additives.
+All chemicals and any additional or replacement process media used in treatment of water supplied by public water systems must conform to American National Standards Institute/National Sanitation Foundation International (ANSI/NSF) Standard 60 for direct additives and ANSI/NSF Standard 61 for indirect additives.
 Conformance with these standards must be obtained by certification of the product by an organization accredited by ANSI.

 How Can I Tell?

 If the label does not indicate that the bleach meets ANSI/NSF Standard 60, contact the manufacturer to confirm whether the bleach is manufactured to standards.

 ANSI/NSF Standard 60-Certified Bleaches

 ANSI/NSF Stadndard 60-certified bleaches are marked as follows: